What it is and why it matters

 Evolution of machine learning

 Because of new computing technologies, machine learning today is not like machine learning of the past.
 It was born from pattern recognition and the theory that computers can learn without being programmed to perform specific tasks; researchers interested in artificial intelligence wanted to see if computers could learn from data.
 The iterative aspect of machine learning is important because as models are exposed to new data, they are able to independently adapt.
 They learn from previous computations to produce reliable, repeatable decisions and results.
-It’s a science that’s not new – but one that’s gaining fresh momentum.
+It’s a science that’s not new – but one that has gained fresh momentum.

 While many machine learning algorithms have been around for a long time, the ability to automatically apply complex mathematical calculations to big data – over and over, faster and faster – is a recent development.
 Here are a few widely publicized examples of machine learning applications you may be familiar with: